"The Centre Cannot Hold" in The Journal

 "The Dying Rain" in The Tobacco-Stained Sky

-My post-apocalyptic detective story The Dying Rain has been published in The Tobacco- Stained Sky anthology from US indie publisher Another Sky Press.
+My post-apocalyptic detective story The Dying Rain appears in The Tobacco- Stained Sky anthology from US indie publisher Another Sky Press.
 The Tobacco-Stained Sky is a spin-off anthology from the universe depicted in Andrez Bergen's novel Tobacco-Stained Mountain Goat.
 The Dying Rain is the first of my stories to feature down-at-heel Seeker, Tyler Bramble.
 Here he's sent to St Kilda to investigate the underworld dealings of the drug baron, Gabe Roshandro and his legion of Brazen-addled minions.

 "Discovering Philip K Dick" in SF Commentary 83